azmodude/docker-syncthing/README.md

 A very basic [Syncthing](https://syncthing.net/) / syncthing-inotify docker image - mostly built for personal use.

+## usage

-Adjust variables in `.env` accordingly.
+- Adjust variables in `.env` accordingly.
+- `make up` will automatically adjust `SYNCTHING_HOSTNAME` in .env to match current machine's hostname